 The Hancock & Julia Banning Endowment supports Pasadena Community Foundation’s grantmaking in the area of education.
 This is a Fund for Pasadena, which benefits local organizations working to sustain and uplift our community.

-Judy (Julia) grew up in Pasadena, attended the Westridge School in Pasadena, UC Berkeley, and the California Institute of the Arts in Valencia.
-Throughout her life, Judy was actively involved in philanthropic organizations, including the Junior League, the UC Irvine Arboretum, and Planned Parenthood.
-She was also a docent at the Botanical Gardens at the Huntington Gardens.
-Her personal passion was floral design
+Judy (Julia) grew up in Pasadena, and attended Westridge School, the University of California, Berkeley, and California Institute of the Arts.
+Throughout her life, Judy was active in philanthropic organizations, including the Junior League, the UC Irvine Arboretum, and Planned Parenthood.
+She was also a docent at Huntington Gardens, and her personal passion was floral design.

-Bill (Hancock) came from an illustrious family, being a third generation descendant of Phineas Banning, the founder of the Port of Los Angeles.
-Bill served in the US Navy during WWII, where he flew F6F Hellcats in the South Pacific.
-Just after Bill returned back to the States, he met Judy at a Christmas party in 1945.
+Bill (Hancock) was a third-generation descendant of Phineas Banning, the founder of the Port of Los Angeles.
+He served in the United States Navy during World War II, where he flew F6F Hellcats in the South Pacific.
+Shortly after Bill returned from combat overseas in 1945, he met Judy at a Christmas party.
 It was love at first sight, and Bill and Judy were married for 65 years.
 They lived in South Pasadena until 1958, moved to Santa Monica, and eventually to Balboa in 2005.
-Bill passed away in 2014 and Judy passed in April 2016.
+Bill passed away in 2014 and Judy passed away in April, 2016.

-Bill and his wife Judy were lifelong supporters of education.
-Judy set up an endowment with the Pasadena Community Foundation in 2015, the Hancock and Julia Banning Endowment for K-12 Education to further support educational organizations long after they were gone.
+Bill and Judy were lifelong supporters of education.
+In 2015, Judy created an endowment at PCF – the Hancock & Julia Banning Endowment for K-12 Education – to support our community’s educational organizations in perpetuity.